Project-WARMIND/AISploit-Whitepaper/README.md

 be trained with prior attack data, in a reinforcement fashion, or ideally inside of a live environment.
 The ideal AISploit model will be able to navigate through the attack lifecycle steps, make decisions based on current state and prior knowledge, and adapt novel approaches to adapt to changes.

+Click [here](https://github.com/Project-WARMIND/AISploit-Whitepaper/blob/master/Untitled%20document.pdf) to read the rest of the whitepaper.